 By Robert Lundahl

 Wappo was a restaurant in Calistoga I liked to visit during the dot com boom.
 Shortly thereafter it closed, a victim of the ups and downs of American boom and bust.
 Wappo is also a tribe of the indigenous inhabitants of the area.
 For those sunbathing around the 1920’s Olympic size pool at Indian Springs, the home of the richest, restorative mud bath around, it may surprise that this ancient spring is an Indian Sacred Site.
-A place of traditional ceremonial practice, life-ways, and prayer.
+A place of traditional ceremonial practice, life-ways, healing, and prayer.

 Sometimes the disconnect leaves one’s mind gauzy in the face of kids splashing on water logs while moms struggle through hangovers under broad brimmed hats, in the mind’s split-screen of dark skinned Wappo women washing and preparing food at the same spot.